AlneX22/My_AltSchool_Journal/README.md

 # 🧠 Altschool Cloud Engineering Journal

-This repository contains my weekly learning logs from the second semester of the Altschool Cloud Engineering program.
+This repository contains my weekly learning logs starting from the second semester of the Altschool Cloud Engineering program.

 ## 📆 Monthly Folders